PenkovPlamen/exercise-repo/README.md

 # exercise-repo
 This project will contain...
-Repository made for exercise and testing.Edit on readme.md.
+Repository made for exercises.
+Edited again in master branch..